dkroll713/reach/README.md

 The standard theme is 'circles', where you will change the color of circles to generate your guess.
 Each color corresponds with a digit, and four colored circles indicates that you have initialized a potentially valid guess.

 The alternate theme is 'matrix' and is toggled by clicking the tab in the top left corner of the display.
 Instead of generating a color sequence, you generate a sequence of 'matrix characters' where each symbol corresponds with a digit.
 Like 'circles', when each index has a character you have initialized a potentially valid guess.

+You can toggle themes mid-game and your progess will be saved, although your current guess will be erased.

 ### Notes